facebook

 Key Strength Enterprise, compliance Ecosystem maturity Speed + Cost Formal verification

-This comparison shows that Hyperledger is not competing head-to-head with open public chains.
+This comparison shows that the project is not competing head-to-head with open public chains.
 Instead, it dominates the enterprise permissioned blockchain space, where data privacy and compliance matter more than open decentralization.

 Supply Chain & Trade Finance